Why Facilitation is the New Required Skill

 As I was planning my week, I realized each task would call on me to be in a different leadership role.
 To be successful, I would need to share an inspiring vision with my team, work together with my peers, and be a parent to my son.
 The more I thought about it the more I realized that the ‘standard’ definition of facilitation – engaging participants in creating, discovering, and applying learning insights – is a part of what I do in many, many areas of my life, including each of these.

-At Interaction Associates, a meeting is defined as “anytime two or more people work together to share information or take action.”
+At Interaction Associates, we define meeting as “anytime two or more people work together to share information or take action.”
 Certainly, my demeanor varies depending on the culture of the meeting, but the tools I have acquired and teach apply to each of these situations.

 My personal leadership goals include respectful inclusion, clear communication, and progress toward outcomes.
 This week provided me with at least three chances to practice.